markqvist/tncattach/README.md

 If you intend to use __tncattach__ on a system with mDNS services enabled (avahi-daemon, for example), you may want to consider modifying your mDNS setup to exclude TNC interfaces, or turning it off entirely, since it will generate a lot of traffic that might be unwanted.

+## Station Identification

-You can configure tncattach to automatically transmit station identification according to a given interval, by using the --id and --interval options.
+You can configure tncattach to automatically transmit station identification beacons according to a given interval, by using the --id and --interval options.
 Identification will be transmitted as raw data frames with whatever content has been specified in the --id option.
 Useful for amateur radio use, or other areas where station identification is necessary.

-Identification beacons will be transmitted if the amount of time since the last identification is greater than the configured interval and there is any data to send.
-Channel capacity will therefore not be wasted on IDs for stations that are not actively transmitting.
+Identification beacons will be transmitted when:

+ - There is outgoing data to send, and the specified interval has elapsed.
+ - The specified interval elapses, and data has been sent since the last ID beacon.
+ - The program exits, if any data frames have been transmitted since the last ID beacon.

+The above methodology should comply with station identification rules for amateur radio in most parts of the world, and complies with US Part 97 rules.

 ## Examples